 Today, GAROP is a network of over 350 members worldwide, united in our work to strengthen and promote the rights of older persons.
 Our mission is to support and enhance civil society engagement with Member States and National Human Rights Institutions at national, regional and international levels around a convention on the rights of older persons.

 An interim Steering Group of organisations has provided the strategic direction for GAROP’s work since December 2016.
-The current Terms of Reference for the GAROP Steering Group came into effect in August 2018.
-Five of the places on the Steering Group were up for election in September 2018.
-The five elected members and the four continuing members are listed below.
-The four continuing members will vacate their places in September 2019 when these remaining four places will be up for election.
+The current Terms of Reference for the GAROP Steering Group came into effect in October 2019.
+The nine elected members and the observer member are listed below.
 The Steering Group is supported by a Secretariat Coordinator.

 GAROP Steering Group

 - Marcus Riley, The Global Ageing Network (elected in 2018 for two year term)

 The Global Alliance will reach out to older people in all regions of the world to ensure their voices are heard by UN member states nationally, regionally, through UN institutions, UN Commissions and the UN General Assembly.